 To see the exact steps on how to do this and find out more, see my step-by-step guide on how to remove an electric scooter’s speed limit.

 The speed limiters exist for a reason.
 Usually, the scooter is physically able to move faster than the advertised speed, sometimes by a lot.
 The scooter manufacturers put the speed limiters there both for the rider’s safety and for legal reasons.

 Traffic laws for electric scooters apply, and some places already have special laws for them.
-They put a limit to the speed with which you can drive an electric scooter, and the manufacturers set the speed limiters in the scooters to be compliant with the law.
+They put a limit on the speed with which you can drive an electric scooter, and the manufacturers set the speed limiters on the scooters to be compliant with the law.

 This means that it is possible for you to be inviting legal trouble if you remove the speed limiter.
 Make sure you are familiar with your local laws and you know what you’re doing.

-So another warning: if you decide to remove the speed limiter, gradually try out higher speeds until you are comfortable with them and you are certain the scooter handles them well.
+So another warning: if you decide to remove the speed limiter, gradually try out higher speeds you are comfortable with, and make sure the scooter handles them well.
 Take your time here, there’s no need to hurry.